Breaking Down 5 Myths About Heart Disease

 Heart disease can affect people of all ages, even those who are physically fit.
 It is still important to stay active, manage your blood pressure and cholesterol, and eat a healthy diet to reduce risk.
 You only have one heart, so you want to do your best to protect it and keep it healthy.

-Working with an in-home care provider can help you with planning and preparing healthy meals, remembering to take medications, scheduling appointments, and staying active.
-Book a free consultation with Always Best Care Clinton Township today by calling (586)203-2157 and learn more about how we can support healthy aging in place.
+Working with an in-home care provider in Cedar Valley IA can help you with planning and preparing healthy meals, remembering to take medications, scheduling appointments, and staying active.
+Book a free consultation with Always Best Care today and learn more about how we can support healthy aging in place.